a-lurker/a-lurker.github.io/docs/quick-start-guide.md

 That's it!!

+## Not working.
+Post your challenge to the [Smarthome Community Forum](https://smarthome.community/)!

 ## WinSCP
 The latest RasPi OS releases don't set up a root login.
-But you can set up winSCP so it has root priviledges:
+But you can set up WinSCP so it has root priviledges:

 In WinSCP:
 Select Site and Edit then select Advanced and navigate to Environment > SCP/Shell